LODSContent/MS-220T00-Troubleshoot-Microsoft-Exchange-Online/Instructions/Labs/LAB_05_Troubleshoot_Authentication.md

     Both the **Fiddler** and **Outlook** apps should be open on **LON-CL1** with Fiddler connected to Outlooks Process ID (PID).

-    If Fiddler is not connected to Outlook, repeat steps  17 & 24-28 from task 1
+    If Fiddler isn't connected to Outlook, repeat steps  17 & 24-28 from task 1

 2. After ensuring Fiddler is connected to Outlook's PID, in Fiddler, navigate to **File** and select **Capture traffic**.